dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 Fatin received her PhD in <b>Technology Management from Ritsu-mei-KAN University,</b> where she developed excellent skills in System Dynamics, which she has very effectively applied to her healthcare research.

-Fatin’s current research focuses on building <b>System Dynamics Models</b> to analyze the health and economic impacts of variuos population health initiatives in Japan.
+Fatin’s current research focuses on building <b>System Dynamics Models</b> to analyze the health and economic impacts of various population health initiatives in Japan.

 <b>Congratulations</b> to you, Fatin, and to all of your mentors.

+end